webaverse/Blockchain-sync-server/README.md

 # Blockchain Sync Server
-This is a server that syncs blockchain data from a remote node.
-It syncs the data from Webaverse's ERC721 smart contract and stores it in a database for faster access.
+This server syncs blockchain data from Webaverse's smart contracts and stores it in a database for faster access.
+Also it allows fetching any user NFTs from polygon, ethereum and sidechain.

+## Requirements
+- Node.js 16.x
+- MongoDB

 ## Installation